davidedigrande/davidedigrande/README.md

 On top of that, I have past experiences as a Graphic Designer, I can draw and I can make music with Production softwares!

-Yes, I love being "horizontal" and gaining as much experience and knowledge I can, in the widest range of domains possible :)
+Yes, I love being "horizontal" and gaining as much experience and knowledge I can, in the widest range of domains possible.

+I firmly believe this will make me the smartest person I can be :)